opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/cce_cluster_v3.md

 * `eip` - (Optional) EIP address of the cluster.

+* `kubernetes_svc_ip_range` - (Optional) Service CIDR block, or the IP address range which the kubernetes clusterIp must fall within.
+This parameter is available only for clusters of v1.11.7 and later.

+* `kube_proxy_mode` - (Optional) Service forwarding mode.
+Two modes are available:
+  * `iptables`: Traditional kube-proxy uses iptables rules to implement service load balancing.
+  In this mode, too many iptables rules will be generated when many services are deployed.
+  In addition, non-incremental updates will cause a latency and even obvious performance issues in the case of heavy service traffic.
+  * `ipvs`: Optimized kube-proxy mode with higher throughput and faster speed.
+  This mode supports incremental updates and can keep connections uninterrupted during service updates.
+  It is suitable for large-sized clusters.

 ## Attributes Reference

 All above argument parameters can be exported as attribute parameters along with attribute reference.